 Unfortunately, many people chose the wrong variant by mistake.
 So, with English being constantly evolving, it began to spread out quickly.
 In academic and public documents, this variant began to appear.
 As of today, both words are accepted as correct by modern dictionaries.
 In recent years, "appendices" have become more popular.

 If you are interested in other publications in your field, we recommend you look them up.
-Take a look at the word they are using.
+Take a look at the words they are using.

 Below are some to keep in mind when writing the perfect appendix:

 An appendix or several appendices are attached to every book, dissertation, research paper, or academic article.
-It would be helpful if you went through a few appendices before you started writing your own.
-It may be helpful to use examples to get a better understanding of the structure and format of an appendix and the components that might be included.
+It would be helpful if you reviewed a few appendices before writing your own.
+It may be helpful to use examples to better understand the structure and format of an appendix and the components that might be included.
 It is easy to find many examples of this kind online.

 If you prepare an appendix, include a few notes referring to it in your dissertation's main body.
 One element or point at a time should be referred to.
 It is not enough to say, "Refer to the appendix at the end of this thesis."
 Instead, use something like 'Refer to Appendix 2, point 4, to learn more about table 2.3.

-There should be a title assigned to each table and graph, which clarifies their contents.
-Also, do the lables.
+A title should be assigned to each table and graph, which clarifies their contents.
+Also, do the labels.
 The reader should also be able to understand what they mean by the labels.
 There must be a clear statement of their position in their dissertation.

 Making dissertation appendices aesthetically pleasing and proper requires proper order.
 Appendices should not be scattered all over the place.
 Appoint proper spacing between two appendices, and arrange them rationally.
 New pages should be added to each appendix.